|Area: Chinook Pass

 Continue deeper up the Huckleberry Creek Valley passing through spectacular groves of primeval forest housing monstrous Douglas-firs.
-At first the way is pretty gentle traversing lush creek flats.
-But, eventually the grade increases, gently at first, moderately soon afterwards.
+At first, the way is pretty gentle traversing lush creek flats.
+But, eventually, the grade increases, gently at first, moderately soon afterward.
 At about 4.0 miles, cross Josephine Creek on a bridge.

 Beyond, the way once again steepens heading up a ridge sporting more old growth giants and shrouded with huckleberry bushes.
 Hop over Huckleberry Creek and a few small tributaries and then make one final steep climb to arrive at Forest Lake flanked by yellow cedars and cradled within a semi-open bowl beneath Mount Fremont’s northwest ridge.
 Here at an elevation of 5,700-feet and at a distance of 7.5 miles from the trailhead locate the inviting and tranquil lakeside campsite near the lake’s outlet.

 Once sent up, consider late evening and early morning lakeside rambles for spotting some of the numerous wild critters that inhabit this remote corner of the park.
 Scout for their tracks, signatures of their passing in creek beds and along the shoreline.
 Also from your lakeside camp, consider hiking to the end of the Huckleberry Creek Trail.